kubeshop/botkube-docs/versioned_docs/version-0.13/filters/index.md

 sidebar_position: 5
 ---

-You can extend BotKube functionality by writing additional filters.
+You can extend Botkube functionality by writing additional filters.
 The **FilterEngine** runs these filters on the Event struct before forwarding it as a notification to a channel.
 These filters can check resource specs, validate some checks and add messages to the Event struct.

 We have already defined a filter to add suggestions in the notifications if container image in pod specs is using **latest** tag.